 With most major power tool battery brands, there exists a common issue: Balancing.

 Strange part is, major brands do not balance their cells.
-Some of these batteries even feature cell balancing in their software to ensure cells can maintain the same voltage and resolve this issue.
+Some of these batteries even feature cell balancing in their BMS software to ensure cells can maintain the same voltage and resolve this issue.
 However, this is actually turned off in the software, thus leading to an inevitable cell imbalance and an early death date on your battery.

 When you send me a pack exhibiting signs of cell imbalance, I will disassemble it and verify the issue.
 Upon noticing cell imbalance, I will then connect it up to my balancer and begin slowly bleeding cell voltages into each other until they all read the same.
 This is a cost effective way to solve the issue and give the pack many more years of life.
 However, this does take a considerable amount of time to perform on larger batteries.